vsm/vsm-dictionary/src/Dictionary/Dictionary.spec.md

             first-terms before those that are not the 1st term for their entry);
           + then by conceptID;
       + ..or:
-        + sort it by some measure of relevance, e.g. how often the term is used in general, or based on some context (would be future implementation).
+        + sorted by some measure of relevance, e.g. how often the term is used in general, or based on some context (would be future implementation).
     + So:
-      + `options = {filter: d:['AB']}` returns *only* matches in subdict.
-'AB'.
+      + `options = {filter: dictID:['D']}` returns *only* matches in subdict 'D'.
-      + `options = {sort: d:['AB']}` *prioritizes* matches from subdict.
-'AB' in the returned list.
-Non-AB-matches may still appear after AB-matches.
+      + `options = {sort: dictID:['D']}` *prioritizes* matches from subdict 'D' in the returned list.
+Non-D-matches may still appear after D-matches.
     + This function should call `super.addExtraMatchesForString()` that can find and mix in any N/F/G-type matches, with this function's S/T-type matches.
     + A maximum of `perPage` S/T-type matches is returned.
-But in addition, for a first result-page only, an R-type match, and any parent-class (first-page only) matches may be added.
+But in addition, for a first result-page only, an R-type match, and any parent-class-made matches may be added.
     + Idea: (filtering matches based on the entries's `z`-object properties could be a future implementation).